-Although its venom is not very potent, the Saw-Scaled Viper is considered as one of the world’s deadliest snakes as it believed to be responsible for more human fatalities than all other snakes put together.
+Although its venom is not very potent, the Saw-Scaled Viper is considered as one of the world’s deadliest snakes as it is believed to be responsible for more human fatalities than all other snakes put together.
 These snakes have a stout body with a pear-shaped head which is distinct from the neck.
-Adult Saw-Scaled Vipers range in length from 0.3 to 0.9 metre and they come in shades of brown, grey, or orange with darker dorsal blotches and lateral spots.
+Adult Saw-Scaled Vipers range in length from 0.3 to 0.9 metres and they come in shades of brown, grey, or orange with darker dorsal blotches and lateral spots.

 Some fun facts about the saw-scaled viper: